martinghunt/slurmzy/README.md

 ```

 That will summarise all `.o` files in your current directory.
 It outputs
-to stdtout in TSV format.
+to `stdout` in TSV format.
 Example:

 ```
 slurmzy ostats -f *.o | column -t